wissem01chiha/robotic-arm-manipulator/README.md

 The $[\Delta P]$ vector results from the discretization of the robot end-effector trajectory.
 In my case, I use a fixed step workspace grid, and I determine the joint limits and workspace dimensions from experimenting with the robot's limit configurations.
 ## Control Schema
 For the control part, I employ the classical Inverse Jacobian Algorithm.
 Since we work in 2D, it's essential to maintain $\Delta z = 0$ to ensure contact of the end effector with the paper surface.
-We can achieve this by incorporating an additional prismatic joint.<br>
+We can achieve this by incorporating an additional prismatic joint.

 <img src="figures/control.drawio.png" />

 ## Prototyping & Experimentation